ARTFL-Project/PhiloLogic4/docs/configure_web_app.md

 To change the behavior of the Web Application, you should edit the `web_config.cfg` file contained in the `data/` directory.
 Refer to the documentation contained in the file for editing options.
 Note that PhiloLogic uses the Python syntax in the config file.

 #### <a name="access"></a>Access control ####

+There are two components in the built-in access control:
+* IP range check
+* user login

+In order for access control to be turned on, you first need to set the `access_control` variable in web_config.cfg to `True`.